 Restarting The Zoning Amendment Process

-On February 9, 2021, the Planning Commission held a public hearing on the ZTA19-03 amendment at its regular meeting.
-On February 23, the Planninc Commission convened a special meeting to discuss the public comments and the amendment language.
+On February 9, 2021, the Planning Commission held another public hearing on the ZTA19-03 amendment at its regular meeting.
+On February 23, the Planning Commission convened a special meeting to discuss the public comments and the amendment language.
 Both of these meetings were conducted online only.
-The agenda packet for the February 23 meeting which includes the proposed amendment text and comments submitted by the public is available at the Jefferson County website (link).
+The agenda packet for the February 23 meeting, which includes the proposed amendment text and comments submitted by the public is available at the Jefferson County website.

-Following the discussion at the February 23, 2021 meeting, the Planning Commission requested its legal council to prepare an analysis of the compatibility of the proposed amendment with the County’s comprehensive plan.
-The Planning Commission reviewed this legal analysis on March 9, 2021 and voted to recommend the proposed amendment to the County Commission.
+Following the discussion at the February 23, 2021 meeting, the Planning Commission requested its legal council to prepare an analysis of the compatibility of amendment ZTA19-03 with the County’s comprehensive plan.
+The Planning Commission reviewed this legal analysis on March 9, 2021.
+Planning Commissioners Shane Roper and Steve Stolphier recused themselves from this discussion and the subsequent votes.
+Following the review, Commissioner Jack Hefestay made the motion, seconded by Matt Knott, to accept the “findings of fact and conclusions of law” provided by the Planning Commission’s legal counsel.
+According to the February 23 2021 meeting minutes, The vote to recommend amendment ZTA19-03 back to the County Commission was unanimous.

 A Solar Amendment to the Zoning Ordinance — Adopted Again

-On April 12, 2021, the Jefferson County Commission held a public hearing and then voted 3-1 to approve text amendment ZTA19-03 to the Jefferson County Zoning and Land Development Ordinance.
-The motion to approve the amendment was made by Commission President Josh Compton, who then called for a motion to enter executive session to receive legal advice.
-Following the executive session, Compton amended his motion to add additional language to the zoning amendment to allow for a reduced setback of 50 feet from the property line if a vegetation screen is provided by the developer.
-Commissioners Josh Compton, Caleb Hudson and Tricia Jackson voted to approve the setback revision and Commissioner Jane Tabb voted against the revision.
-The vote on the main motion was the same, with Commissioners Compton, Hudson and Jackson voting for the zoning amendment and Commissioner Tabb voting against.
-Commissioner Steve Stolpher did not attend the April 12 meeting, citing his practice to recuse himself from any of the discussions on the solar text amendment.
+On April 12, 2021, the Jefferson County Commission held a public hearing and then entered into executive session to receive legal advice.
+Following the executive session, Commissioner Josh Compton made an amended motion to add additional language to the zoning amendment to allow for a reduced setback of 50 feet from the property line if a vegetation screen is provided by the developer.
+According to the April 12 2021 meeting minutes, Commissioners Josh Compton, Caleb Hudson and Tricia Jackson voted to approve the setback reduction and Commissioner Jane Tabb voted against the revision.
+The vote on the main motion was the same, with Commissioners Compton, Hudson and Jackson voting for amendment ZTA19-03 and Commissioner Tabb voting against.
+Commissioner Steve Stolipher did not attend the April 12 meeting, citing his practice to recuse himself from any of the discussions on the solar text amendment.

 In the language of the motion, the Commission stated that if found “the amendment consistent with the adopted Comprehensive Plan, and to the extent the amendment is inconsistent with the Comprehensive Plan, we find that there have been major changes in the economic, physical and social nature of the area involved that were not anticipated when the Comprehensive Plan was adopted and those changes have substantially altered the basic characteristics of the area,” and made the motion effective April 13, 2021 (the following day).